Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Online Evolving Spiking Neural Networks

 where \textit{C} is a user fixed value from the interval (0, 1).

-\begin{example} To illustrate how synapses weights of a new candidate output neuron are calculated, let us consider an example of encoding the value of $x_t = 0.5$ with seven input neurons presented in Fig.~\ref{Fig:Encoding} and $mod$ as well as $C$ parameters of neuronal model set to $0.5$ and $0.8$, respectively.
-The previously calculated firing orders of the seven input neurons for the encoded value $0.5$ are as follows: order(4) = 0, order(3) = 1, order(5) = 2, order(2) = 3, order(6) = 4, order(1) = 5, order(0) = 6.
-In such a case, the weights of synapses between input neurons and neuron $n_c$ are initialized as follows:
+\begin{example} Let us consider again Example \ref{Example:FiringOrders}, which illustrates encoding of input value $x_t = 0.5$ with seven input neurons, as presented in Figure~\ref{Fig:Encoding}.
+We will show now how synapses weights of a new candidate output neuron are calculated given neuronal model parameters: $mod = 0.5$ and $C = 0.8$.
+As calculated in Example \ref{Example:FiringOrders}: order(4) = 0, order(3) = 1, order(5) = 2, order(2) = 3, order(6) = 4, order(1) = 5, order(0) = 6.
+In consequence, the weights of synapses between input neurons and candidate output neuron $n_c$ would be initialized as follows: